kimtth/awesome-azure-openai-llm/README.md

 - azure-vector-db-python\vector-db-in-azure-native.ipynb: sample code for vector databases in azure

-## Milvus Embedded
+### Milvus Embedded

- `[JMO]`: Milvus is the best alternative option to replace PineCone and Redis Search in OSS.
+ `[JMO]`: Milvus looks like the best alternative option to replace PineCone and Redis Search in OSS.
 It offers support for multiple languages, addresses the limitations of RedisSearch, and provides cloud scalability and high reliability with Kubernetes.
 However, for local and small-scale applications, [Chroma](https://github.com/chroma-core/chroma) has positioned itself as the SQLite in vector databases.

 - `pip install milvus`
 - Docker compose: <https://milvus.io/docs/install_offline-docker.md>